 Just like the federal estate tax, state estate taxes get skimmed off the top of your estate before the money passes on to your heirs.
 Also, just like the federal estate tax, they have an exemption — a certain amount of money that doesn’t count toward the taxable estate.

 However, unlike the federal estate tax, most state estate taxes aren’t a simple flat rate.
-Instead, the states use a progressive tax, taking a larger cut off of estates that are worth more.
-In most states, the estate tax ranges from 0.8% to 16%.
-The highest estate tax is in the State of Washington, where it ranges from 10% to 20%.
+Instead, the states use a progressive tax, taking a larger cut of estates that are worth more.
+In many states, the estate tax ranges from 0.8% to 16%.
+The states with the highest estate tax rates are Hawaii and Washington, where the tax ranges from 10% to 20%.

 Exemption amounts also vary from state to state.
-The lowest exemption rate is in New Jersey, where all estates over $675,000 must pay estate tax.
-By contrast, in Delaware and Hawaii, the exemption rate is $5.45 million – the same as the rate for the federal estate tax.
+The lowest exemption rates are in Oregon and Massachusetts, where all estates over $1 million paid estate tax in 2020.
+By contrast, in the District of Columbia, the exemption rate was $5.8 million.

 - New York